Exawind/nalu-wind/docs/source/user/build_manually.rst

     ./do-configNaluCatalystNonTracked
     make

-The build will create the same executables as a regular Nalu build, and will also create a
+The build will create the same executables as a regular Nalu-Wind build, and will also create a
 bash shell script named ``naluXCatalyst``.
-Use ``naluXCatalyst`` to run Nalu with Catalyst enabled.
+Use ``naluXCatalyst`` to run Nalu-Wind with Catalyst enabled.
 It is also possible to run ``naluX`` with Catalyst enabled by first setting the environment variable: